PrefectHQ/prefect/docs/guides/index.md

     - how to
 ---

+!!! tip "Need help?"
+    Get your questions answered with a Prefect product advocate by [Booking A Rubber Duck](https://calendly.com/prefect-experts/prefect-product-advocates)!

 - Learn how Prefect makes [testing your workflows a breeze](/guides/testing/).
 - See how to [parallelize your code with Dask and Ray](/guides/dask-ray-task-runners/).
 - Learn how to use [Docker with your Deployments](/guides/deployment/docker/).